leads2b/receita-tools/tools/README.md

 This set of tools will allow you to easily retrieve data from Receita's website about multiple companies at once.
-Those tools also allow you to create a few CSV files to easily export the retrieved data.
+Those tools also allow you to create a few CSV files to easily import the retrieved data where you want.

 Usage / How it works
 --------------------